2.1.5. Sigflow engine

 Note

-If GCap is one version ahead of the GCenter, it is possible that some protocols are not yet implemented in the latter.
+If the GCap is one version ahead of the GCenter, it is possible that some protocols are not yet implemented in the latter.

 This is discussed in more detail in the GCAP-documentation in the section Sigflow detection engine > Rebuilding files.